stefan-hoeck/idris2-tui/DESIGN.md

 ## MVC vs MVU ##

 In classical MVC, a model is a stateful object.
-This is a model-view-update approach.
+In contrast, this library uses model-view-update.

 The central notions are: